• Skip to primary navigation

 • Pour oil in a large skillet (electric is good to maintain even heat) to a depth of ½ inch.
 Heat to 325º F.

-• Drain the chicken in a colander.
-Combine the salt, paprika, garlic powder, onion powder, and cayenne pepper.
-Reserve 1 tablespoon.
-Season the chicken well on all sides.
 Add the reserved tablespoon spice mix to the flour, mix well.
 Dredge the chicken in the flour and shake off any excess.

-• Place the chicken skin side down into the pan.
-The oil should come to about half-way up the pan, maintain a temperature of 325°F. Cook the chicken until golden brown on each side, about 10 - 12 minutes per side.
-Remove the chicken when it is well browned and has reached an internal temperature of 180 degrees (juices run clear).
+Cook the chicken until golden brown on each side, about 10 - 12 minutes per side.
+Remove the chicken when it is well browned and has reached an internal temperature of 165ºF (breast) to 185ºF (leg/thights) and the juices run clear.

 Keyword buttermilk fried chicken, crisp chicken